dice-dydakt/capdemo/README.md

 It states that in a distributed system, you can achieve at most two out of three desirable
 properties: Consistency, Availability, and Partition tolerance ([formal proof](https://users.ece.cmu.edu/~adrian/731-sp04/readings/GL-cap.pdf)).
-_Consistency_ refers to all nodes in the system having the same data at the same time, _Availability_ means that every request to the system gets a response (not necessarily the most up-to-date), while _Partition tolerance_ denotes the system's capability to continue the operation despite network partitions or failures.
+- **Consistency (C):** Every read returns the most recent write, or an error.
+The system behaves as a single atomic copy of the data (linearizability).
+- **Availability (A):** Every request received by a non-failing node must receive a response.
+- **Partition tolerance (P):** The system continues to operate even when the network drops or delays an arbitrary number of messages between nodes.

 The CAP theorem helps system designers make trade-offs in distributed systems to meet their specific requirements and constraints.

 <img src="images/img.png" alt="img" style="width:400px;"/>